uperl/Archive-Ar-Libarchive/README.md

 This module is a XS alternative to [Archive::Ar](https://metacpan.org/pod/Archive::Ar) that uses libarchive to read and write ar BSD, GNU and common ar archives.

+There is no standard for the ar format.
+Most modern archives are based on a common format with two extension variants, BSD and GNU.
+Other esoteric variants (such as AIX (small), AIX (big) and Coherent) vary significantly from the common format and are not supported.
+Debian's package format (.deb files) use the common format.

+The interface attempts to be identical (with a couple of minor extensions) to [Archive::Ar](https://metacpan.org/pod/Archive::Ar) and the documentation presented here is based on that module.

+The main advantage of [Archive::Ar](https://metacpan.org/pod/Archive::Ar) over this module is that it is written in pure perl, and thus does not require a compiler or libarchive.
+The advantage of this module
+(at least as of this writing) is that it supports GNU and BSD extensions for longer member filenames.

 # METHODS

 ## new